lifanwar/Telegram-Chatid/README.md

 # Telegram-Chatid
-This is private automation to found your chat id in telegram bot
+This is automation script to found your chat id in your private telegram bot

 # How To Using Script
 1. You should know your bot token here